uam-eps-se/teaching-dgp24-digitaltwin-team5/README.md

 pnpm start
 ```

-The Django back-end should now be running at localhost:8000.
+The Next.js front-end should now be running at localhost:3000.

 ## Testing the Application
 A simple, random metric-generation script can be found at `storm-datagen/`.
 To run it, use: